-Karolina Rose’s synth pop EP, Invicta, holds many certifiably commendable moments.
+Karolina Rose and her synth pop EP, Invicta, hold many certifiably commendable moments.
 The singer has racked up a few thousand plays and some rotation on radio.
 The January 31 release features present, sugary alto melodies combined with synth waves and booming, faithful drumlines delivered by producer Andros Rodriguez (Shakira, Florence and the Machine).
 For those involved, the talent is clear.
 Rose’s voice is built for power along the lines of singers such as Amy Lee or Lynn Gunn, while the instrumental composition will attract fans of Daft Punk and John Carpenter (Dir., Halloween).

 Invicta is a set of songs you wish you could enjoy more.
 While it is obvious everyone involved is passionate about the project and that the talent is there, the elements therein (instrumentals, lyrics, melodies, and other aspects) are a mismatch.
 Many things may be causing this: one is the synth instruments chosen just simply don’t match the singer’s vocal tone especially on songs such as “Going to Berlin” and “Crystal Gem.”